Nicholas Buckland

 Nicholas "Nick" Buckland (born 9 June 1989) is a former English competitive ice dancer who represented Great Britain.
 With partner Penny Coomes, he is the 2014 European bronze medalist and has won six other international medals.
 They are also five-time British national champions (2012–2014, 2016, 2018), and they have also competed three-times at the Winter Olympics in 2010, 2014 and 2018.

 Personal life

-Nicholas Buckland was born on 9 June 1989 in Nottingham, England.
+Buckland was born on 9 June 1989 in Nottingham, England.
 He studied law at Nottingham Trent University.
 His grandfather, Bryan Grummitt, was a speed skater and his grandmother, Jean, an ice dancer.
 His younger brother, Joseph, is also a competitive ice dancer.
-Coomes and Buckland were in a relationship for many years.
-On 24 December 2018, Coomes accepted Buckland's marriage proposal.
+Buckland has been in a relationship with ice dance partner, Penny Coomes, for many years.
+On 24 December 2018, Coomes announced their engagement.
+The couple have two children.

-Career
+Competitive career

 Buckland began skating at age two after his grandparents took him to Nottingham Ice Stadium.

 Seasons: 2005–06 to 2009–10

 Buckland teamed up with Penny Coomes in 2005, having met her at the National Ice Centre in Nottingham.
 In the 2007–08 season, Coomes injured her foot in a collision with another skater at the British Championships.
 Told it was not broken, she and Buckland went on to win the national junior title.
 Three months later, a scan indicated a broken cuboid bone, leading to a bone graft and reconstructive surgery.

 Coomes/Buckland made their senior international debut at the 2008 Finlandia Trophy, placing 9th.
 Their season ended after Coomes sustained a head injury in a fall on the ice.
 In the 2009–10 season, they placed 9th at the Ice Challenge in Graz, Austria, and fourth at the 2009 Ondrej Nepela Memorial.
 They won the silver medal at the British Championships and then won the bronze medal at the 2009 Golden Spin of Zagreb.

 Coomes/Buckland trained at the National Ice Centre in Nottingham until December 2009 when they moved to New Jersey to train with coach Evgeni Platov.
 Along with Sinead Kerr / John Kerr, they were selected to represent Great Britain at the 2010 Winter Olympics in Vancouver.
 On 13 February 2010, Buckland began experiencing symptoms of tachycardia.
 He and Coomes finished 20th at the Olympics.